MagiHotline/UniNotes/README.md

 # Introduction

-This collection of notes (only in Italian) is made for everyone who needs notes about a bachelor degree in Computer Science. *These notes are not in any way professional or well corrected*, so don't expect maximum precision since these notes are took during lectures.
+This collection of notes (only in Italian) is made for everyone who wants to consult it. *These notes are not in any way professional or well corrected*, so don't expect maximum precision since these notes are took during lectures.
 I wrote notes for NOT all the courses in our program but only for the ones I knew I were able to code in TeX.